Jackson Hawes

 Jackson Hawes (born December 6, 2000) is an American professional football tight end for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Yale Bulldogs and Georgia Tech Yellow Jackets.
 Hawes was selected by the Bills in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Hawes attended Highland High School in Salt Lake City, Utah.
 Rated as a three-star recruit, he committed to play college football for the Yale Bulldogs.

 College career

 Yale

 In five seasons at Yale from 2019 through 2023, Hawes appeared in 29 games, where he hauled in 35 receptions for 371 yards and six touchdowns.
 He was named second team all-Ivy League twice, in 2022 and 2023.
 After the 2023 season, Hawes entered his name into the NCAA transfer portal.

 Georgia Tech

 Hawes transferred to play for the Georgia Tech Yellow Jackets.

 Professional career

 Hawes accepted an invite to play in the Reese's Senior Bowl during his 2024 college season.

 Hawes was selected in the fifth round, with the 173rd pick of the 2025 NFL draft by the Buffalo Bills.
+He played behind veterans Dawson Knox and Dalton Kincaid in his rookie year, but was utilized heavily by the Bills in both blocking and pass-catching situations.
+Pro Football Focus gave Hawes an 83.1 rating, the second highest among all rookie offensive players in 2025.